httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Expiration Time:
 : A timestamp representing the point in time after which the signature should no longer be accepted by the verifier, as asserted by the signer.

+Target Message:
+: The HTTP message to which an HTTP Message Signature is applied.

 The term "Unix time" is defined by {{POSIX.1}}, [Section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).

 This document contains non-normative examples of partial and complete HTTP messages.
 Some examples use a single trailing backslash `\` to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.